-The Rottweiler has a drive to work, high endurance, a commanding presence and a potential for territorial behavior.
+The Rottweiler has a drive to work, high endurance, a commanding presence and potential for territorial behavior.
 Ideally, a Rottie should get vigorous exercise on a daily basis.
 They are not ideal for apartment living as they do best with a yard to play in.
 As they may be aggressive towards new dogs, your Rottweiler may not be welcome at the dog park.
 Many Rotties will benefit from some type of "job," such as guarding the home, obedience competition, or tracking.

 Few Rotties have an aggressive nature, despite what some people think.
 They are usually very calm, loyal and loving companions to those they trust.
 However, they may be suspicious of strangers due to their protective nature.
-It is essential that all Rotties should be put on a strict training program to best utilize their intelligence and energy, thus keeping them happy, healthy and safe.
-In addition, proper socialization is essential and will help your Rottie feel comfortable in many situations.
+It is essential that all Rotties be put on a strict training program to best utilize their intelligence and energy, keeping them happy, healthy and safe.
+In addition, proper socialization is imperative and will help your Rottie feel comfortable in many situations.

 The Rottweiler is intensely loyal and protective of trusted family members.
 This breed also has a playful and affectionate side that it reveals when at ease.
-Rottie can be excellent companions for all kinds of families, including those with children (provided you train your dog to behave around kids and also teach your kids how to act properly around dogs).
+Rottie can be excellent companions for all kinds of families, including those with children (provided you train your dog to behave around kids and also teach your kids how to safely interact with dogs).
 They have a tendency to herd children, giving them a nudge, which might knock over a small child.
 A Rottweiler may also be over-defensive of the kids in his family and intervene when they are rough-housing with other kids.
 His prey drive may kick in and lead him to chase running children.